Kong/developer.konghq.com/app/_gateway_entities/route.md

   configured values (While the field configurations accepts one or more values, a request needs only one of the values to be considered a match)

+The following sections describe specifics about the headers, paths, and SNI attributes you can configure.
+For information about additional attributes you can configure for Route matching, see the [Routes schema](/gateway/entities/route/#schema).

 #### Request header

 **Supported protocols:** `http`and `grpc`

 Routing a request based on its Host header is the most straightforward way to proxy traffic through Kong Gateway, especially since this is the intended usage of the HTTP Host header. `hosts` accepts multiple values, which must be comma-separated when specifying them via the Admin API, and is represented in a JSON payload.
 You can also use wildcards in hostnames.
 Wildcard hostnames must contain only one asterisk at the leftmost or rightmost label of the domain.

-When proxying, Kong Gateway’s default behavior is to set the upstream request’s Host header to the hostname specified in the service’s `host`.
+When proxying, Kong Gateway’s default behavior is to set the Upstream request’s Host header to the hostname specified in the Service’s `host`.
 The `preserve_host` field accepts a boolean flag instructing Kong Gateway not to do so.

 | Example config | Example routing request matches |
 |---------------|--------------------------------|